mvukov/rules_ros/README.md

 that is why those changes are at the moment in a fork.

 On the Python side, situation was more difficult.
-I had to refactor `roslaunch` code to filter out non-wanted deps.
+I had to refactor `roslaunch` code to filter out unwanted deps (mainly the ones that require compiled Python extensions in roslaunch).
 Next, `roslib` has complex dependencies and I kept only strictly necessary parts.
 Changes to `rosservice` are minimal.
 (Heavily) modified Python ROS packages are stored in `//third_party` and you can inspect `git` history to get more info about the changes I made.